Call us today from 9:30am: +44 117 313 3300

 Day 3 - Magical Markets

-This morning youll be picked up by your driver for a journey north on the Pan-American highway to Otavalo market.
-On the way, youll stop off at the Quitsato Sundile located at La Mitad Del Mundo to learn about the astronomical aspects and cosmo vision of prehispanic cultures that have historically lived on this land.
+This morning you will be picked up by your driver for a journey north on the Pan-American highway to Otavalo market.
+On the way, you'll stop off at the Quitsato Sundile located at La Mitad Del Mundo to learn about the astronomical aspects and Cosmo's vision of prehispanic cultures that have historically lived on this land.

-At the market, under the watchful gaze of majestic Mount Imbabura, youll find a peaceful atmosphere in this Quichwa speaking region.
-The towns famous craft market is one of the most visited sites in Ecuador and with good reason.
-Every day this colourful market is held on one of the town squares at the food of the mountain and to help you navigate weve lined you up with some local residents who will explain the produce and give you a map of the gorgeous area surrounding.
-Youll visit the local workshops of handcrafts in Agato and Peguche before having a local lunch in a sublime setting.
+At the market, under the watchful gaze of the majestic Mount Imbabura, you'll find a peaceful atmosphere in this Quichwa-speaking region.
+The town's famous craft market is one of the most visited sites in Ecuador, and with good reason.
+Every day this colourful market is held on one of the town squares at the foot of the mountain, and to help you navigate, we've lined you up with some local residents who will explain the produce and give you a map of the gorgeous area surrounding.
+You'll visit the local workshops of handcrafts in Agato and Peguche before having a local lunch in a sublime setting.

 Day 4 - Condor Conservation

-When you return, saddle up and choose a route of one of the many surrounding Zuleta.
+When you return, saddle up and choose a route from one of the many surrounding Zuleta.
 Horse-riding at Zuleta is a fantastic way to spend afternoons or mornings, as they have their own breed of horses called Zuleteños for every level.
-You'll be provided with fantastic quality helmets, half chaps, rain ponchos and a saddle bag so you can feel entirely at ease whilst exploring the glorious horse trails surrounding.
-There are 6 hours worth of routes just outside your hacienda's door.
-In your bags you'll be provided with lunch, generous snacks and refreshing drinks to keep you going along the way.
+You'll be provided with fantastic quality helmets, half chaps, rain ponchos and a saddle bag, so you can feel entirely at ease whilst exploring the glorious horse trails surrounding you.
+There are six hours' worth of routes just outside your hacienda's door.
+In your bags, you'll be provided with lunch, generous snacks and refreshing drinks to keep you going along the way.

 Day 5 - Life on a Working Farm